 What is outsourcing customer service?

 Customer service outsourcing is when a business partners with a third-party provider to manage customer service.
 The provider resolves issues from product-related inquiries to providing technical support.
-By outsourcing, companies strengther customer relationships and free up internal teams.
+A reliable outsourcing partner not just answers calls: it helps create a connection with the customers using empathy and soft skills; is able to scale services up or down depending on your needs; helps improve customer satisfaction (CSAT) and retention; and uses AI to improve cost-efficiency and performance.

 Why outsourcing is a smart move